BazilSansom/Trophic-Analysis-Toolbox/Python_files/README.md

-# Python module for trophic analysis and visualisation
+# Python module for trophic-analysis and network visualisation

 *trophic_tools* is a Python module that provides tools for tophic analysis as introduced by [1] and also provides some tools developed for visualising networks using these methods.